Meditation for May 17th

 Order.

-Chaos is in the civilians who just read about war.
+Chaos is among the civilians who have just read about war.

 Not from honor and real purpose.